Cadence-GitHub/Stouffville-By-laws-AI/database/README.md

 Workflow:
 1. First use `prepare_json_bylaws_for_db.py` to create a consolidated JSON file of bylaws
 2. Then run `bylaw_revocation_analysis.py` on this file to analyze and identify revocation relationships
-3. The tool produces two output files:
+3. The tool produces three output files:
-   - `[input_filename].PROCESSED_FOR_REVOCATION.json` containing bylaws that have been analyzed
+   - `[input_filename].PROCESSED_FOR_REVOCATION.json` containing bylaws that have been successfully analyzed
    - `[input_filename].REVOKED.json` containing bylaws that have been revoked with reasons
+   - `[input_filename].ERRORED.json` containing bylaws that encountered errors during processing (such as when revoked bylaws were not found in the input file)

 Usage:
 ```bash